 If you think the support you are getting is wrong

 If you think the calculation is wrong, you can ask us to check it again.
-If you still disagree after we have checked it, you can appeal to the Valuation Tribunal who will consider your appeal.
+If you still disagree, you can appeal to the Valuation Tribunal who will consider your appeal.

 You cannot appeal to the Valuation Tribunal on the grounds that you disagree with our scheme.